Mandrake-Lee/WAVE300/README.md

 Check README_FW in /lantiq_fw for help.

 ## Test your machine
-Bring those files to your platform (router, embedded system…) and insert the modules (insmod) in the following order:
+Bring those files to your platform (router, embedded system, etc) and insert the modules (insmod) in the following order:
 `insmod mtlkroot.ko`
 `insmod mtlk.ko ap=1`

 A new wifi interface should appear, usually named wlan0.
 Now setup that interface via wireless tools.
 Change parameters as per your need.
 Below lines are just an example using 5GHz:
 `iwpriv wlan0 sCountry GB`
 `iwconfig wlan0 essid test`
 `iwconfig wlan0 channel 52`

 Finally bring up the interface:
 `ifconfig wlan0 up`

 ## Troubleshooting